 Scripture Reading: II Samuel 5 - 9 ...

 When David became King of Israel after Saul's death God said to him, "The LORD declares to you that the LORD Himself will establish a house for you.
 When your days are over and you rest with your fathers, I will raise up your offspring to succeed you, who will come from your own body, and I will establish his kingdom.
 He is the one who will build a house for my name, and I will establish the throne of his kingdom forever. ...
 Your house and your kingdom will endure forever before Me; your throne will be established forever" (7:11-13,16).
 How can a spiritual heritage be passed on?
 Did you notice that it is GOD who says, "I will" do this.
-As parents and as the Church, God has given us responsibilities and things to do, yet ultimately it is the grace and power of God that passes on a spiritual heritage.
-It is His grace and Spirit for which we must always pray.
+It is in relying on God’s promises that we labor as parents and teachers to “pass on” our spiritual heritage.

 David was a man chosen by God and blessed by God.
 It was certainly not because David was righteous or because he obeyed God perfectly, but because of God's grace to him and HIS power at work in and through David.
 As God had chosen Abraham out of all the people on the earth and had made His Covenant of Grace with him, that through FAITH "it would be credited to him as righteousness," (Genesis 15:6) so God chose David, from the line of Abraham, to be king over Israel and to be the one from whom the Savior would come.
 All that was happening pointed forward to what God would yet do to fulfill the promise He had made in the Garden of Eden when He cursed the serpent and said, "I will put enmity between you and the woman and between her Seed and yours.
 He will crush your head and you will strike His heel" (Genesis 3:15).